sungsik-kong/PhyNEST.jl/docs/src/index.md

 # PhyNE.jl

-Documentation for PhyNE.jl: Estimating Maximum Composite Likelihood Phylogenetic Network
+Documentation for a julia package [PhyNE.jl](https://github.com/sungsik-kong/PhyNE.jl): Estimating Maximum Composite Likelihood Phylogenetic Network directly from the sequence data using site pattern frequency.

 ---

-General info TBA
+Please report bugs or suggestions to the [google group](https://groups.google.com/g/phyne-users).
+Some frequently asked questions may are already answered in the group.

 ## References